matalina/tag-tally-docs/settings/dnd5e/types.md

 **Specializes In**
 * blends magic and cunning to outsmart foes
 * strikes lethally and with deadly precision
-* manifests psychic blades to pierce enemie
+* manifests psychic blades to pierce enemies
 * excels at stealth, agility, and clever tricks

 * (flaw) self-serving (envy)